 The Nevada Clean Indoor Air Act does not apply to gaming areas of casinos, but does apply in all other areas.
 Smoking is still allowed on the gaming floor of casinos, where children are prevented from loitering by law.
 However, the operator of these facilities can designate separate rooms or areas on or within the gaming floor as non-smoking.
-For example, many casinos now voluntarily offer smoke-free poker rooms.
+For example, many casinos now voluntarily offer smoke-free poker rooms and sportsbooks.